capsule-corp-ternoa/ternoa-doc/docs/for-developers-v2/Indexer/dictionary/use-dictionary.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 ---

-# Use the network dictionary
+# Add the dictionary to indexer

 You can improve the performance of the indexation part by using a dictionary endpoint instead of targeting directly the blockchain to get data.
 - **[How to use a dictionary](https://doc.subquery.network/tutorials_examples/dictionary/)**.